kivikkopuutarha/parallelsimulations_finitebath/README.md

 If you need help on running this simulation, please contact with the author by [email](mailto:stergios.tsiormpatzis@aalto.fi)

 ## Authors and acknowledgment
 The code collection for this simulation is the work of Stergios Tsiormpatzis.
-The original code as used without parallelisation and modular optimisation was kindly provided by Ilari Mäkinen.
+The legacy code as used without parallelisation and modular optimisation was kindly provided by Ilari Mäkinen.

 ## Project status
 This repository is the product of a Bachelor Thesis and will be finalised in Autumn 2024.
 Further development and improvements are welcomed!